RTMecha/BetterLegacy/snapshots.md

 ﻿# ???
 ## Features
 ### Core
+- Finally added Borderless Fullscreen.
+If the window is in fullscreen, it will not minimize when unfocused with this setting on.
 - Updated demo (Beatmap.zip) files to include some prefabs that demonstrate more features.
 - Added else trigger modifier.
 This inverts the current trigger modifier check.
 It can be used either as a "not gate" or after a set of triggers & actions to act as an "else" statement in programming.
 - Levels now include a video link, where you can provide a recorded video of the level.
 The link can only be the ID of the video, or after the "watch?v=" part of the link.